-Mid-quarter ("mid-term") Progress Reports shall be issued halfway through each academic quarter.
+Mid-quarter ("mid-term") Progress Reports shall be issued halfway through each academic quarter, except for the first quarter.
 These reports shall outline student progress as well as any hindrances to learning but should not provide academic grades.

 Grade cards will be issued once per quarter and should provide academic grades.
 All academic grades and grade card data must be logged in SIS.